nateeo/voxspell-2.0/README.md

 Some words contain apostrophes - if your spelling does not contain it while the word does, you will be told and asked to retry without penalty (and vice versa).

+Scoring 9 or more on a level enables you to watch a video reward.

 ###reviewing
 You can review all the words you got wrong at the end of each level you have completed.
+You can also review the words you got wrong in the previous review quiz.
+Unless you were reviewing after scoring 9/10, you cannot access the next level by simply reviewing.
+If you qualify for the next level (getting 9 out of 10 on the quiz) and then review the one word you got wrong, you still have access to the video reward and next level.

 ###statistics
 The stats are intended for parents/teachers to review the words that the user has gotten wrong.
 A brief display of the words spelt during the current level will appear at the end.

-Full statistics of all sessions are available.
+Full statistics of all
+sessions are available.
 These are resettable.

 ##project structure